MarinAtanasov/AppBrix/README.md

 # Run all tests
 ./Test.ps1 -tests All  # ./Test.ps1 a
 ```

+## Switch Test Runners
+There are ready configuration for each test runner inside _/Tests/Directory.Build.props_.

+If you wish to switch to a different runner, open the file and:
+1. Comment out the _ItemGroup_ for the current provider.
+2. Uncomment the _ItemGroup_ for the desired provider.
+3. Rebuild the solution.
+If it doesn't work, run `./Clean.ps1` and then rebuild.

 ## Publishing packages
 Packaging and publishing of a new version of all projects can be done using PowerShell.